DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

                 - SSAE 18 is designed to enhance the quality and usefulness of SOC reports
                 - SSAE is the framework for creating System and Organization Controls (SOC) reports, such as SOC 1, SOC 2, and SOC 3.
                   - SOC 1: report that focuses on financial reporting by certified public accountants.
                   - SOC 2 Type I: report that focuses on security, availability, processing integrity, confidentiality, and privacy controls at a specific point in time.
+Also Acts as baseline for future audits.
                   - SOC 2 Type II: report that asseses the security, availability, processing integrity, confidentiality, and privacy controls over time by overving operations for at least 6 months.
 You can get these reports on demand from CSPs but may require you to sign an NDA.
                   - SOC 3: Similar to SOC 2 but intended for broader distribution and contains auditors general opinions.
                 - It includes audit standards and suggested report formats to guide and assits auditors